 Youth counselorMedian salary: 37K US$

 Youth counselors support teens and young adults across a variety of settings, including schools, community centers and organizations, faith-based and identity-based groups.
 They offer nonjudgmental, empathetic support to at-risk youth dealing with issues such as poverty, mental health struggles, teen pregnancy, and gang violence.

 Specialist-level master’s degree programs

-Most states’ certification requirements include completion of a specialist-level master’s degree in school psychology.
-This typically consists of a minimum of 60 semester credits, 90 graduate quarter hours, or the equivalent.
-A 1,200-hour supervised internship, 50% of which must be in a school setting, is usually mandatory, too.
+Certification requirements for most states include completion of a specialist-level master’s degree in school psychology.
+In the U.S., specialist-level master’s degrees pertain specifically to fields connected to K-12 education.
+The specialist-level master’s in school psychology typically consists of a minimum of 60 semester credits, 90 graduate quarter hours, or the equivalent.
+A 1,200-hour supervised internship, 50% of which must be in a school setting, is usually mandatory.

 Generally, students can choose one of various specialist-level master’s degree program types, as long as it meets state requirements.
 According to NASP, the following are acceptable:

 Earning a specialist-level master’s degree in school psychology typically takes 3 years of full-time study and renders students eligible for licensure or certification.
 It’s usually the entry-level certification requirement and equips graduates for practice within schools or other related educational settings.
 Independent or private practice opportunities may also be permitted in some states.

 NASP-accredited programs ensure that candidates demonstrate sufficient competency, knowledge, and skills within NASP’s 10 school psychology domains, namely: